MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 * If you don't have an [Azure subscription](/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), create an [Azure free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.

-* *Use the Bash environment in [Azure Cloud Shell](/azure/cloud-shell/overview) by selecting the <kbd>Open Cloud Shell</kbd> button in the top right corner of each Azure CLI code block.
+* Use the Bash environment in [Azure Cloud Shell](/azure/cloud-shell/overview) by selecting the <kbd>Open Cloud Shell</kbd> button in the top right corner of each Azure CLI code block.
 For more information, see [Quickstart for Bash in Azure Cloud Shell](/azure/cloud-shell/quickstart).

-* If you prefer to run CLI reference commands locally, [install](/cli/azure/install-azure-cli) the Azure CLI.
+* If you prefer to run the Azure CLI reference commands locally, [install](/cli/azure/install-azure-cli) the Azure CLI.

 * To complete the steps in this tutorial, you will need `contributor` permissions in your subscription.